bneukom/oocl/README.md

 ```

 ## Future Plans ##

-Not all JOCL features have been adapted.
+Not all features supported by JOCL have been adapted yet.